heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 First, the responsibility check uses the helper `ConstraintResponsibility.isResponsible(constraint, type)`, which checks whether the constraint is a JSON object with a `type` field matching the given string.
 This is the convention used by all built-in providers.
 You are free to use a different convention if it makes more sense for your obligations.

-Second, the handler attaches to `DecisionSignal.TYPE`.
+Second, the handler attaches to `DecisionSignal.SIGNAL_TYPE`.
 The PEP fires `DecisionSignal` once when the decision arrives, before the method runs.
-If you want to log on completion instead, attach to `CompleteSignal.TYPE`.
+If you want to log on completion instead, attach to `CompleteSignal.SIGNAL_TYPE`.
 If you want to inspect the return value, attach to `OutputSignal.typeFor(SomeReturnType.class)` and use a `Consumer<SomeReturnType>` handler.

 Spring auto-discovers any bean implementing `ConstraintHandlerProvider`.
 Just annotate with `@Component` and put it in a scanned package.